Danail-Irinkov/vue-storefront/CONTRIBUTING.md

 * Bug report
 * Feature request

 While writing issues, be as specific as possible.
-All requests regarding support with implementation or application setup should be sent to contributors@vuestorefront.io.
+All requests regarding support with implementation or application setup should be sent to support@procc.co.

 **Tag your issues properly**.
 If you found a bug, tag it with `bug` label.
 If you're requesting new feature, tag it with `feature request` label.